BitcoinDesign/Guide/guide/contribute/content-guidelines.md

 # Content guidelines

-The Bitcoin Design Guide is the work of many authors with different backgrounds, each with their own unique voice and perspective.
+The bitcoin Design Guide is the work of many authors with different backgrounds, each with their own unique voice and perspective.
 To help us ensure a consistent written voice throughout the guide, follow these content guidelines.

 ### Know your reader

-This guide is crafted for anyone interested in building an effective Bitcoin application.
+This guide is crafted for anyone interested in building an effective bitcoin application.
 A large part of this group are designers and creatives, but also front-end developers, project managers, and others who actively shape the end-user experience.
 Consider their perspectives and needs first and avoid going into topics that are not relevant to these readers' goals.

-### Apply Bitcoin design principles
+### Apply bitcoin design principles

-When creating content for the guide make sure to apply the [Bitcoin design principles](/guide/designing-products/principles/) to what you create.
+When creating content for the guide make sure to apply the [bitcoin design principles](/guide/designing-products/principles/) to what you create.
 These include self-custody, interoperability, decentralization, security, transparency, inclusion, and privacy.

 ### Speak to the reader